Billionaire Profile

 2001

-Entered into a deal with the then DRC president to trade $20 million – used to buy weapons – in exchange for a monopoly on DRC's diamond market.
+The UN reported that Gertler had entered into a deal with the then DRC president to trade $20m – used to buy weapons – in exchange for a monopoly on DRC's diamond market.

 2013

-The Africa Progress Panel estimated that the DRC lost more than $1.3 billion from the underpricing of mining assets sold to offshore companies connected to Gertler.
+The Africa Progress Panel estimated that in one three-year period DRC had lost more than $1.3bn from the underpricing of mining assets sold to offshore companies connected to Gertler.